|Origin||Iliac crest (lateral aspect)|

 The iliotibial tract is also referred to as the iliotibial band (ITB for short) and is also sometimes called Maissiat’s band.
 Maissiat’s band is named after the person who discovered it, Jacques Maissiat, who was a French anatomist .

 The iliotibial tract is located in the lateral thigh region and spans from the ilium to the proximal tibia.
 The iliotibial tract is a thick band of deep fascia.
 The fascia lata, gluteus maximus and tensor fasciae latae muscles all contribute to the formation of the iliotibial tract.
 The gluteus maximus and tensor fasciae latae connect to the iliotibial tract via an aponeurosis.
-The fascia lata is a fascial sheath which envelops the thigh like a sleeve and its fibres contribute to the iliotibial tract .
+The fascia lata is a fascial sheath which envelops the thigh like a sleeve and its fibres contribute to the iliotibial tract.
+The iliotibial tract is a type of connective tissue that lacks contractile properties, meaning it cannot cause any direct muscle contractions.
+Instead, it serves to support and aid other muscles in carrying out their actions .

 Origin & Insertion